 Complaints submitted anonymously are difficult to investigate and resolve, and as such, we do not encourage them.
 Such complaints will only be taken forward if sufficient information is provided to enable investigation.
 However, informal feedback about a service we provide may be submitted anonymously.

-In the event of a personal dispute involving your Personal Tutor, we recommend that you contact the Director of Academic and Pastoral Support (who will assign you a new Personal Tutor at your request and without requiring you to give reasons if you do not wish to do so).
+In the event of a personal dispute involving your Personal Tutor, we recommend that you contact the Senior Tutor (who will assign you a new Personal Tutor at your request and without requiring you to give reasons if you do not wish to do so).

 Formal channels (Stage 2)

-In cases where you have raised an issue in Stage 1 of the complaints process with a member of the Department and have not received a response with which you are satisfied, or in cases which are significantly serious or complex to be dealt with informally, you should then put your complaint in writing (within 10 University working days of receiving the Stage 1 response) to the Quality Assurance Manager by emailing email@example.com.
+In cases where you have raised an issue in Stage 1 of the complaints process with a member of the Department and have not received a response with which you are satisfied, or in cases which are significantly serious or complex to be dealt with informally, you should then put your complaint in writing (within 10 University working days of receiving the Stage 1 response) to the Head of Administration (Teaching and Learning) by emailing firstname.lastname@example.org.
 You will then receive an initial response to inform you that your complaint has been received, and your complaint will be investigated.
 You can expect to receive a response from the Head of Department or their Deputy within 30 University working days.

 Formal channels (Stage 3)

 If you remain dissatisfied with the outcome of your Stage 2 complaint, you may escalate it to Stage 3 of the complaint procedure.
 This stage is the Formal Institutional Review and Final Resolution, which is where you may appeal to a higher body within the University for a review of the process to ensure that appropriate procedures were followed and that the decision was reasonable.
 This stage of the complaint resolution procedure is concluded within 30 days.